EffectOrientedProgramming/book/Chapters/03_Superpowers.md

     effect8.run.repeatN(3)
 ```

 Running an Effect produces its result, not the deferred computation.
-Thus there’s no appropriate place to attach `repeatN(3)`.
+Thus there's no appropriate place to attach `repeatN(3)`.

-All calls to `.run` must happen within a `defer` block, so when `effect8` is defined, we haven’t executed anything—we’ve only used `defer` to create a new Effect.
+All calls to `.run` must happen within a `defer` block, so when `effect8` is defined, we haven't executed anything—we've only used `defer` to create a new Effect.
 A `defer` block creates a new Effect that contains a program to execute the individual Effects, in order.
 This combined Effect only runs when the program is executed.